Candidates for MLA Nominating Committee

 7.3 Selection of Candidates by Council

-Selection of six nominees are made by e-mail.
-The election results are announced at the Section Council meeting at the annual meeting so that the names can be entered into the official minutes.
-Each representative votes for six of the nominees, and the six receiving the highest number of votes become the Council nominees.
+The six nominees receiving the highest number of votes become the Council nominees.
 In case of a tie, the Section Council Chair casts the deciding vote.
 If the names of fewer than six potential candidates are submitted to the Council, the Council will select additional qualified candidates to bring the total to six.
+The election results are announced at the Section Council meeting at the annual meeting so that the names can be entered into the official minutes.

 7.4 Election Results